Ways to Manage Clutter With Adult ADHD

 Ask a friend to help

-Sort items, room by room, into separate piles.
-One pile should be for donating, one for keeping, one for trash and one for “not sure.”
+With a friend, go room by room and sort your items into separate piles.
+One pile should be for donating, one for keeping, one for trash, and one for “not sure.”
 Once you complete a room, immediately take the items to donate away and put the throw-away items in the trash.
-Designate an area for ‘not sure’ items.
+Designate an area for “not sure” items.
 Once the area is full, you must decide what to do with them.
+This is much easier to do when you do it with someone.

 Many bank statements and other financial documents are available online.
 You can save them directly on your computer rather than having papers stacked in piles everywhere.
 For documents not available online, scan them into your computer and save them.
 Create a folder on your computer labeled “financial documents” and save all in that folder so you can easily find the one you need later.